MeJlukc/MeJlukc/README.md

 ## Hi there 👋
-I’m a beginner Frontend-Developer who enjoys building web projects
+I’m a beginner Frontend-Developer who enjoys building web projects and learning new technologies.

 ## 🚀 Hard Skills